 With the merciful, You [Yahuwah], will show Yourself merciful!
 (Psalms 18:25a)

-In the matter of the city of Nineveh, it was very merciful of Yahuwah to send Jonah, to warn Nineveh of soon-coming destruction!
+In the matter of the city of Nineveh, it was very merciful of Yahuwah to send Jonah with the warning of soon-coming destruction!

 We should not overlook the fact that Yahuwah Elohim is absolutely righteous, good, and holy!
 He is the God of truth, knowing the end from the beginning, and He does no wrong!
 (Deuteronomy 32:4)